Christmas Is For Kids

 Christmas to me means giving of yourself with a brand new spirit of good will, that will carry you through ‘til the spring time, when amazing things are possible.

-Since I was born and raised in Montana, for me the winter thaw, followed by spring and birth is a powerful time in my heart.
-It is symbolic of so many things in life.
+Since I was born and raised in Montana, for me the winter thaw, followed by spring and new life is a powerful time.

 By the time they hit adolescence, you’ve got your hands full….but those early years are precious innocence.